arbabiha/Mixing-analysis-2d-flows/README.md

 ## Mix-norm
 Mix-norm is a measure of how "mixed" a density field is.
 Technically speaking, it is a function norm specially suited to study of advective mixing.
 Its essential feature is that it puts more weight on large spatial features.
 For example, the below figure shows how a blob of material is being advected in a time-dependent flow in a box.
 The large blob in some places is being strectched into smaller filaments and hence the mix-norm of the density field decreases with time.
+See the "./thehood/SobolevNorm2D" for detail.

 <img src="../master/thehood/Mixnorm_example.png" width="750">